NGSEP/NGSEPcore/README.txt

 			  Not recommended unless the -c option is set to a value allowing a reasonable initial estimation of the transition probabilities.
+        -ip		: Specifies that parents of the population are inbreds -is		: Specifies that the samples to impute are inbreds

 This module outputs two files, the first is a VCF file including the imputed